cziqin/Accelerating-ML-via-Decentralization/README.md

    conda create -n accelerate python=3.12 conda activate accelerate
    ```
-4. Install any additional packages you need in this environment using conda or pip.
-Recommend installing necessary packages by using the following command:
+4. Install any additional packages you need in this environment using conda or pip:
    ```shell
    pip install -r requirements.txt
    ```